 First, let’s address the problematic idea of drying your hands on your jeans.
 Transient bacterias, to which you’ve been exposed all day, are waiting on your clothes.
 Wiping your hands on your pants or jacket returns the exact same bacterias that you had just washed off right back onto your hands.

 How about just leaving your hands to air-dry?
 Not a good call.
 Leaving your hands wet is not optimal, to say the least.
 The wetness helps germs cling better, which means wet hands actually gather more germs than dry ones.
+Hand Hygiene Myths And The Real Answers Behind Them os some thing different.

 The common dish-rag will not be doing your hands a good service either.
 A reusable towel to dry hands is the least favorable solution, especially when it is shared with other people who do not share your household.
 The fabric is left damp after use in a closed space (the bathroom) and that helps mold grow inside the fibers, even if we can’t see it.
 On top of the mold, dry pieces of skin that are left on the fabric after drying hands also feed bacteria thriving in the dampness.
 Reusable towels are not changed nearly as often as they need to be, which is why when drying hands with a reusable towel you are usually just smearing them in dangerous bacteria.